 3. Know what you want

-Clear employee eligibility guidelines are essential to avoid misunderstandings or claims of favoritism about who can telecommute.
-When developing or refining a telecommuting program, managers should ask a number of questions to help determine its specifics.
-For example:
+Clear employee eligibility guidelines are essential to avoiding misunderstandings or claims of favoritism about who can telecommute.
+Here are some baseline considerations:

 - Can the job be performed remotely with little disruption to existing standards and deadlines?